3 Phase 4 Wire System

 The power from generating stations is transmitted over long distances through transmission lines to various receiving stations.
 The power is then distributed to various sub-stations located at various places and localities.
 The voltage is ultimately stepped down to 400/230 volts i.e. 400 volts for bulk consumers and 230 volts for general domestic consumers.

 The connections of the windings of the transformers installed in the sub-station are in delta on the primary side and in star on the secondary side.

 The distribution is generally single phase two wire and three phase four wire.
 The voltage between any phase wire and neutral is 230 volts and between any two phase wire is 400 volts.

 The supply to houses, small offices, shops other premises requiring small loads is taken from the distribution mains at 230 volts with the help of one phase and one neutral wire.

 Where supply is to be given to a large establishment like hotels, offices, hospitals the system of three phase four wire supply is adopted.
 It consists of three phase wires and a neutral.

-The purpose of neutral wire in 3 phase is to serve as a return wire for general domestic supply system.
+The function of neutral wire in 3 phase 4 wire system is to serve as a return wire for general domestic supply system.
 The neutral is paired to each of the single phase load.
 The potential of the neutral point can be very well understood from the following Figure.

 In the above diagram, the alternator is connected to the load by three phase four wire system.
 The neutral points in both alternator and the load are joined together.
 The neutral wire serves as common return to all the three phases acting outward from N1.